 Amy Smereck has attended St. Raphael since spring of 1999 with husband Chris Bollinger and their two children, Beth and Thomas, now adults.
 She has served multiple stints on the Vestry and as Treasurer and was Sr.

 Warden in 2007.
 She has been involved in formation for children and youth, designed and maintains the church website and email lists, and sings in the choir.
 Amy has served on the Diocesan Budget Committee and was a co-chair in 2021.
 Amy is currently a self employed freelance writer and marketer.
 In her spare time, she enjoys cooking, traveling, crossword puzzles, and curling up with a good book.
 Since the first time in attendance, Amy and family have found St. Raphael’s to be a truly welcoming congregation, one that is open to all no matter where they are on their spiritual journey.

-Mike Booth, Junior Warden
+Laurie Daugherty, Junior Warden